WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/alipay.md

         ]
     }

-- **"operation"** - defines type of Sale request; RETURN operation creates new Sale-Return record
+- `"operation"` - defines type of Sale request; `"RETURN"` operation creates new Sale-Return record
-- **"totalAmount"** - defines amount to be refunded; it can be equal (full return) or less (partial return) than totalAmount in original Sale-Purchase
+- `"totalAmount"` - defines amount to be refunded; it can be equal (full return) or less (partial return) than total amount in original Sale-Purchase
-- **"currencyCode"** - must be same as for original Sale-Purchase
+- `"currencyCode"` - must be same as for original Sale-Purchase
-- **"originalSaleId"** - identifier of original Sale-Purchase
+- `"originalSaleId"` - identifier of original Sale-Purchase
-- **"payments"** - includes payment-specific information
+- `"payments"` - includes payment-specific information
-    - **"paymentMethod"** - defines payment method
+    - `"paymentMethod"` - defines payment method
-    - **"transactionType"** - defines type of transaction; must be REFERENCE_REFUND when payment method is ALIPAY
+    - `"transactionType"` - defines type of transaction; must be `"REFERENCE_REFUND"` when payment method is `"ALIPAY"`
-    - **"amount"** - defines amount to be refunded
+    - `"amount"` - defines amount to be refunded
-    - **"originalTransactionId"** - identifier of original Alipay purchase transaction which will be refunded
+    - `"originalTransactionId"` - identifier of original Alipay purchase transaction which will be refunded

 ### Response